 Step 1.
 Get a business license

-The first step in getting. contractor’s license is to start a business and get a business license.
-This can be done online at the Nevada Secretary of State website.
+First, you’ll need to register your business and get a business license through the Nevada Secretary of State’s website.
 No one can conduct business in the state of Nevada without first obtaining a business license.
-This is a relatively straightforward process, and the website will give you step-by-step guidance on how to accomplish this.
-As for fees, setting up an LLC, for example, will set you back about $500.
+This is a relatively straightforward process, and the website will give you step-by-step guidance on how to accomplish this—including filing your business name and setting up a company, like a sole proprietorship, LLC, or corporation.

 You can check out the full description of each classification on the NSCB website.